-Note that where the conditional tense is used through the EES (e.g. the use of the word 'would' rather than 'will'), this is in reference to the possibility that the Project may not be approved and may therefore not proceed.
-If however, the Project does proceed, all proposed management measures outlined in Chapter 21 (Environmental Management Framework) would be implemented.
+Note that where the conditional tense is used throughout the EES (e.g. the use of the word 'would' rather than 'will'), this is in reference to the possibility that the Project may not be approved and may therefore not proceed.

-Table 1-3 Studies completed for the Western Highway Project Section 3 EES
+Table 1-3 Studies completed for the Western Highway Project EES